Tigers' Zimmermann bruises jaw when hit by Kipnis' liner - WDEF

 AP Photo/Ron Schwane

-Zimmermann sat up and spoke to Tigers manager Ron Gardenhire, then walked off the field while holding a towel to his face.
-The Tigers said Zimmermann passed concussion protocol tests and was taken for X-rays.
+Zimmermann, who passed the concussion protocol tests, has evidence of that.
+He had his jaw broken on a line drive while pitching for the University of Vermont in 2007.
+Doctors inserted 11 screws and several plates.

+“I felt it,” Zimmermann said.
+“I went down and just felt all my teeth were there, and my jaw wasn’t peeled in like the first time it happened.
+So I think I got lucky.
+The first time I broke it back in college, they put a couple plates in there and the doc told me you’ll never break it again.
+Put it to the test tonight and everything came back just fine.”

 Carlos Carrasco (3-0) pitched a three-hitter, struck out six and walked one in his first complete game this season.
-He allowed Leonyis Martin’s home run in the sixth.
+He allowed Leonys Martin’s home run in the sixth.

 Cleveland scored four runs in the fourth off Daniel Norris (0-1), who replaced Zimmermann.
 Yonder Alonso had a two-run single, and Tyler Naquin and Francisco Lindor had RBI singles.